This page is updated as new information becomes available.

-In preparation for the coming season, we’ve spent countless hours working with local and national organizations, as well as consulting with industry leaders to ensure our risk management protocols meet and exceed industry standards.
+In preparation for our season, we’ve spent countless hours working with local and national organizations, as well as consulting with industry leaders to ensure our risk management protocols meet and exceed industry standards.
 Safety is a primary concern at Deer Hill and we have continually developed and improved our risk management practices over 36 years of operation, Covid-19 is no different.
 In response to Covid-19, Deer Hill Expeditions has established and implemented protective measures to stop the spread of communicative disease on all of our programs.
 The proactive steps we are taking are aimed at protecting all of our participants, staff, and the communities where we travel.

 We are so grateful for the support of the Deer Hill community during these times and look forward to the new opportunities that lie ahead.
-Again, if you have any questions about Deer Hill programming, please send an email to firstname.lastname@example.org as our in-person office hours are still limited.
-We will respond as promptly as we can.

 Covid-19 Policies & Protocols at Deer Hill